Updated: Everything you need to know about the current Google smartwatch software

 Watch Face Format upgrades: This one is more for developers, but you may notice that watch faces on Wear OS 5 are more complex and customizable.
 Goal progress widgets, live updating weather information, and the like should be widespread.

-Improved battery efficiency: With Wear OS 5, running a marathon will consume 20% less power than it did with Wear OS 4.
-With faster app loading and multitasking, the OS now manages resources much more efficiently.
+Improved battery efficiency: With Wear OS 5, running a marathon consumes 20% less power than with Wear OS 4.
+The OS manages resources much more efficiently with faster app loading and multitasking.

 New metrics for runners: Ground contact time, stride length, vertical oscillation, and vertical ratio come as standard metrics on all Wear OS 5 smartwatches.